-ObjectiveThe following tutorial explains how to mount USB drive in Linux system using terminal and shell command line.
+In this tutorial, we explain how to mount USB drives in a Linux system using terminal and shell command line.
 This allows you to mount a USB drive of any file system, to some mount point on your system.
 If you are using desktop manager, you will most likely be able to use it to mount USB drive for you.

 Mounting USB drive is no different than mounting USB stick or even a regular SATA drive.
 The video example below will illustrate the entire process of mounting USB drive on Linux system.
-To gain more understating read the subsequent paragraphs.
+To gain more understanding, read the subsequent paragraphs.
 In Linux, you can mount all file systems including ext4, FAT, and NTFS.

-fdiskcommand required administrative privileges to access the required information, thus from this reason the commands needs to be executed as a root user or with
+fdiskcommand requires administrative privileges to access the required information, thus, from this reason, the commands needs to be executed as a root user or with

 # fdisk -l OR $ sudo fdisk -l

 Upon executing the above command you will get an output similar to the one below:

 Disk /dev/sdc: 7.4 GiB, 7948206080 bytes, 15523840 sectors Units: sectors of 1 * 512 = 512 bytes Sector size (logical/physical): 512 bytes / 512 bytes I/O size (minimum/optimal): 512 bytes / 512 bytes Disklabel type: dos Disk identifier: 0x00000000 Device Boot Start End Sectors Size Id Type /dev/sdc1 * 8192 15523839 15515648 7.4G b W95 FAT32

 The above output will most likely list multiple disks attached to your system.
 Look for your USB drive based on its size and filesystem.
 Once ready, take a note of the block device name of the partition you intent to mount.
 For example in our case that will be

 /dev/sdc1with FAT32 filesystem.